p2000t/M2000/README.md

   The resulting `M2000` executable will be available in the root folder.

 ### macOS
-* Install the Allegro 5 libs using brew
+* Make sure you have `brew` installed before you install the Allegro 5 libs:
   ```
   brew install allegro
   ```